antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 1. Automating deployment of .NET applications to Kubernetes by:
     - Automatically containerizing .NET applications
     - Generating Kubernetes manifests with minimal knowledge or configuration
-    - Using the same conventions as development to keep it consistent
+    - Using a single configuration file

 If you have an app that talks to a database, or an app that is made up of a couple of different processes that communicate with each other, then we think Tye will help ease some of the common pain points you've experienced.